Blog

 Sometimes, a traditional personal loan may not suit your financial situation.
 You might not meet standard lending criteria, need more flexibility than a lump-sum loan provides, or want a solution tailored to a specific purpose.

-Fortunately, Australians have access to a wide range of alternatives to personal loans, including credit cards, lines of credit, home equity options, buy now pay later services, and alternative lenders.
-Each option works differently and comes with its own costs, risks, and trade-offs.
+Australians have access to a range of credit and financing options that may serve as alternatives to personal loans, including credit cards, lines of credit, home equity products, buy now pay later services, and other financing arrangements.
+Each option works differently and comes with its own costs, eligibility requirements, risks, and trade-offs.

-In this guide, you’ll learn about common alternatives to personal loans in Australia, who they may suit, and how to think about choosing an option that aligns with your needs and financial position.
-We’ll also explain where Credit24 fits for borrowers who prefer a simple and transparent loan structure.
+In this guide, you’ll learn about common alternatives to personal loans in Australia, who they may suit, and what to consider before choosing one.
+We also explain where a structured personal loan may still be suitable for borrowers who prefer predictable repayments.

 Apply now